lendoo73/Challenge-Project-of-CodeCademy/python/Learn_the_Basics_of_Blockchain_with_Python/README.md

 # [Blocks in the Blockchain](https://www.codecademy.com/courses/introduction-to-blockchain/lessons/blockchain-introduction/exercises/blockchain-blocks)
 A block contains transaction data and other important details related to the creation of that block, such as the time when it was created and other unique information.
 To create a block, we must have a record that we wish to store.

+A block will always contain
+* a timestamp or the data regarding the time when the block was created;
+* a unique hash or a unique code produced by combining all the contents within the block itself — also known as a digital fingerprint;
+* a previous hash or a reference to the prior block’s hash.
+This reference to the prior block is how blocks chain to one another.

+## Properties in a Block:
+* ### Timestamp:
+The time the block is created determines the location of it on the blockchain.